 - 1/4 teaspoon salt

 - 1. In a large bowl, combine the flour, sugar, baking powder and salt.
 In a small bowl, whisk the egg, milk and butter.
 Stir into dry ingredients just until moistened.
 Fold in raisins and, if desired, caraway seeds.

-- 2. Transfer to a 9-in.-square baking pan coated with cooking spray.
-Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Transfer to a 9-in. square baking pan coated with cooking spray.
+Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 12 servings.

 Reviews for Favorite Irish Bread